 These are USGI issue three magazine ALICE pouches.
 These pouches were used by the US military prior to the adoption of the MOLLE system.
 These pouches securely hold three USGI 30 round magazines side by side.
 The pouch is closed by a buckle that is easy to operate.
 The pouch also works great for small items that you need quickly accessible.
-Pouch can be attached to any ALICE compatible surface, MOLLE webbing and most slim belts.
+This pouch can be attached to any ALICE compatible surface, MOLLE webbing and most slim belts.

 These DO NOT have the divider straps inside for separating mags!

-Magazines NOT INCLUDED
+Magazines are NOT INCLUDED.

 - Fits 3 USGI 5.56mm Magazines – Fits three (3) Standard Issue USGI Aluminum 5.56mm magazines.

 - Buckle Closure – This has a buckle closure to secure the contents inside.